greenelab/deep-review/manuscript.md

 Thus, in some ways, supervised deep learning approaches can be seen as a generalization of regression models that allow for greater flexibility.
 Recently, hardware improvements and very large training datasets have allowed these deep learning techniques to surpass other machine learning algorithms for many problems.
 In a famous and early example, scientists from Google demonstrated that a neural network "discovered" that cats, faces, and pedestrians were important components of online videos [@IiNJE32f] without being told to look for them.
 What if, more generally, deep learning could solve the challenges presented by the growth of data in biomedicine?
-Could these algorithms identify the "cats" hidden in our data -- the patterns unknown to the researcher -- and suggest ways to act on them?
+Could these algorithms identify the "cats" hidden in our data---the patterns unknown to the researcher---and suggest ways to act on them?
 In this review, we examine deep learning's application to biomedical science and discuss the unique challenges that biomedical data pose for deep learning methods.

 Several important advances make the current surge of work done in this area possible.
 Easy-to-use software packages have brought the techniques of the field out of the specialist's toolkit to a broad community of computational scientists.